ElhabashyLab/ISDB/README.md

 # The Interacting Species Database (ISDB)
 This database gathers available information about possible species interactions from 21 resources.

+# download

+# Rebuilding the database

+# list of resources
 ## (Re-)building the database
 The database can be built automatically.
 However, some resources need to be downloaded manually.
 This includes:
 - Bat Eco-Interactions (https://www.batbase.org/explore)